Hurricane Gladys (1964): United States

 In the United States, Gladys produced high tides as far south as Florida and Georgia.
-Hurricane Gladys' effects on South Carolina was minimal as the center of the hurricane was a considerable distance from the coastline.
+Hurricane Gladys's effects on South Carolina was minimal as the center of the hurricane was a considerable distance from the coastline.
 The only effects Gladys was minor rainfall, peaking at 1 in in Myrtle Beach, as well as storm tides of 2 ft above normal along the upper coast of South Carolina.

 In North Carolina, the large wind field of Gladys produced tropical storm force winds near Manteo.
 Waves produced by the strong winds flooded a highway leading away from Manteo.
 Between Kill Devil Hills and Nags Head, U.S. Route 158 was inundated by 2 ft of water.
 Near Cape Hatteras, a weather station recorded sustained winds of 40 mph and gusts up to 41 mph.
 Additionally, tides in the area ranged from 2–2.5 ft above normal.
 The abnormal tides and heavy wave action flooded two small villages, leaving many homes and buildings under 2 ft of water and washed away grasses that were planted to stabilize the sand dunes.
 In Wilmington, sustained winds of 25 mph and gusts of 28 mph were reported, as well as tides 2–3 ft above normal.
 Elsewhere in the Outer Banks, high winds caused a mobile home to fall off its foundations and blew down two television antennas.

 A weather station in Norfolk, Virginia recorded gusts of 38–44 mph and 0.17 in of rainfall.
 In Cape Henry, sustained winds of 42 mph and a precipitation total of 0.02 in were reported.
 Coastal sections of southeastern Virginia experienced tides 2.2–6.1 ft above normal, resulting in minor tidal flooding.
 One indirect fatality was attributed from Gladys when a man suffered fatal wounds to his throat due to flying debris.
 High winds and strong ocean currents from Gladys produced beach erosion in New Jersey, New York and Massachusetts.
 In Rhode Island, the outer bands of Gladys produced light rainfall, peaking at 0.38 in.
 A boy was washed into the sea by the waves offshore Narragansett and was rescued by United States Coast Guard servicemen, who dove into the water after two previous attempts to rescue him failed.